-- To give a few examples: this is how the Yozis' perfect defenses work.
-Malfeas' can only be used in developed areas (ranging from primitive villages to the Capitol of Heaven), Ebon Dragon's can only be used where Creation's sun doesn't shine, while Kimberry's can only be used near big enough body of water.
+- To give a few examples: this is how the several of the Yozis' perfect defenses work.
+Malfeas' can only be used in developed areas (ranging from primitive villages to the Capitol of Heaven), while Kimberry's can only be used near big enough body of water.

 - Magic: The Gathering has dozens of such spells for specific colors and creature types.

 - Geist has the Boneyard Manifestation.
 A Sin-Eater using it is aware of everything within the area encompassed and can perform subtle manipulations to impose penalties or inflict damage on entities inside it, depending on the Key used.
 They can also remotely use other Manifestations within the Boneyard.
 And at maximum level the Boneyard's radius is measured in miles.

 - The whole point of Field Spell Cards in Yu-Gi-Oh!, at least in early metagames, is this.
 With newer cards, Field Spell Cards start to do less archetypical effects.
 In any case however, the fact that FSCs affect both players' field can mean that whatever its effects are, it can also be used by a smart opponent.

 - In the Age of Wonders games, wizards can cast certain spells that affect an entire battlefield.
 Examples include Holy Light, which brightens the scenery and buffs Good units and debuffs Evil units, and its Evil counterpart, Unholy Darkness, which does the opposite.

 - In Battle for Wesnoth, lawful units fight better at day, and chaotic units fight better at night (and both fight worse at the opposite daytime).
 As well, the Mage of Light unit can illuminate an area with their presence, being a Field Power Bonus for lawful and a Field Power Drain for chaotic units at the same time.